giellatekno/oahpa/sms/00_readme.txt

  ==> function for the 2+1 accent letter pairs in use ==> (sms_drill/forms.py)

+cip2trond: the input tool for special Skolt Saami letters is just for users that cann't find these letters on they keyboard.
+This has little to do with spellrelax!

 =====
 The current compilation shall include the following part-lexica:
 *a_sms2X